Walking Tour in Italy and Switzerland, Lago Maggiore, Lago di Como and Lago di Garda

 Walking Tour Combination

-Departure dates have been arranged to allow the "The Italian Lakes" and "A Taste of Europe" walks to be combined.
+Departure dates have been arranged to allow both, the "The Italian Lakes" and the "Discover Croatia and Slovenia" walks to be combined.

 Tour departure dates

 Fabulous scenery, great walks, lovely hotels and meals.
 Each lake had a different feel about it, and each walk was different too.
 Thank you Gabriela and Catherine for guiding and driving us through this beautiful part of the world.
 (It's clear a lot of thought (and experience) has gone into planning this trip - the hotels, the restaurants, the walks, the route taken and the days off exploring the local area all contributed to an excellent trip)."
 Anne from Perth WA, Australia